implico/sass-core/README.md

 $sc-design-breakpoints: (mobile: 600px);
 ```

-In this case, all units for mobile, including font-vw, will be calculated according to this size.
+In this case, all units for `mobile`, including font-vw, will be calculated according to this size.
+If you don't set any of the design breakpoint (e.g `desktop`), the mixins fallback to the default breakpoints.

 ### Grids